Telogen effluvium - What are the symptoms? What causes it? And who suffers from it?

-Once you know what type of telogen effluvium you have, you can then go about trying to stop it.
-To start with, follow the three-point plan below:
+Once you know what type of telogen effluvium you have, you can then start trying to stop it.
+To begin with, follow the three-point plan below:

 1. Deal with the underlying cause – whether it be stress, a nutritional deficiency, a recent pregnancy, etc., once you’ve identified the reason behind your hair loss, try to take appropriate action against the underlying cause.

 2. Give it time - it can take quite some time to correct.
 This might vary from six months (CTE) to 18 months (postpartum telogen effluvium).